andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 comfortable in your own body.
 But that's just the start.
 The most significant mental hurdle is comfort with *others* seeing our bodies.
 Comfort with their gaze.
 Comfort with their judgement.
-Because each performer has their own relationship to their body and society's varying **corpuscular** expectations based on age, gender, race, or sexual orientation, this has been an easier road for some than others.
+Because each performer has their own relationship to their body and society's varying anatomical expectations based on age, gender, race, or sexual orientation, this was an easier road for some than others.

-The performers who are active in the North Carolina dance scene (most of the cast) are further confronted with the anxiety of performing nude in front of colleagues, collaborators, community leaders, mentors, teachers, or students (an anxiety I avoided because I emphatically told my coworkers not to come).
+The performers who are active in the North Carolina dance scene (most of the cast) were further confronted with the anxiety of performing nude in front of colleagues, collaborators, community leaders, mentors, teachers, or students (an anxiety I avoided because I emphatically told my coworkers not to come).
 When I chatted with Dana about this aspect she relayed that it "was a question of